pranavpk404/config/README.md

-## Run modify_system.py and neovim.py as sudo and config.py as normal
+## Run modify_system.py as sudo and config.py as normal

 # Themes